• Skip to main content

 • garlic 2 cloves: $0.12

-• salt โ…› teaspoon: $0.01
+• salt ⅛ teaspoon: $0.01

-TOTAL COST: $5.08 or $0.64/serving (Based on San Diego Sprouts 2021)
+TOTAL COST: $4.74 or $0.59/serving (Based on San Diego grocery stores 2023)

-Note this is not the recipe; it's simply to show the cost breakdown of ingredients.
-Be sure to scroll down to the full recipe to see the specific ingredients and directions.
+Note that this is not the recipe; it's simply to show the cost breakdown of ingredients.
+Scroll down to the full recipe to see the specific ingredients and directions.

-four photo collage. the first photo is red onion in water, the second photo is black beans, mango, red bell pepper, and jalapeno in a white bowl, third photo is lime juice being squeezed into the bowl, and the fourth photo is the salsa stirred together
+four photo collage. the first photo is red onion in water, the second photo is black beans, mango, red bell pepper, and jalapeno in a white bowl, third photo is lime juice being squeezed into the bowl, and the fourth photo is the salsa stirred together.

-Time needed: 1 hour and 15 minutes.
+Time needed: 1 hour and 15 minutes

 1. Put the onion in a bowl and pour the boiling water over it.
 Drain.